-The Dutchwest Model 2477 covered in this Owner's Guide has been tested and listed by OMNI - Test Laboratories, Inc. of Portland, Oregon.
-The test standards utilized were UL 1482 for the United States and ULC S-627 for Canada.
-Dutchwest Model 2477 has been tested and is listed for mobile home installations in the United States and Canada.
+The Dutchwest models covered in this Owner's Guide have been tested and listed by OMNI - Test Laboratories, Portland, Oregon.
+The test standards utilized were ANSI/UL 1482 for the United States and ULC S627 for Canada.
+Dutchwest models are not listed for mobile home installations.